 Video is a must because they bring your products to life.
 You can show your customers how a product should be used or worn.
 This will help them visualize what it’d be like to own the product, and it’ll also boost confidence.
 From an SEO perspective, it’s classed as “premium content” so listings with video will be prioritized in SERPs.

-Including product reviews from previous customers is a great way of converting browsers to buyers.
+Reviews act as real life assurance on the accuracy of your product descriptions (or not, if the case may be).
 It gives your customers the opportunity to gain insights from like-minded shoppers, especially if you include things like their age and gender.
 This will help your customers build a more personal relationship with your products.
 It also means they can make informed decisions based on real opinions, rather than being reliant on your marketing copy.

 Informed staff = informed shoppers

 Providing a personal touchpoint is a great opportunity to build strong relationships with your customers.
 It’s also important to give customers the chance to ask any questions they might have before they commit to a purchase.
 Here are some of the things you need to do to make sure you’re delivering a top-notch customer experience:

 - Provide your staff – in-store and online – with complete and accurate product information.
 In turn, they’ll be able to keep your customers informed.
 Easy access to information will also make this process much more efficient and cost-effective.